twolfson/nightlife/cities/new-york_new-york-city.md

 - Music is very loud
 - $12 vodka sprite

+## Beauty Bar
+- 1 floor
+    - Ground floor
+        - Front room: Large (holds 50 people) with medium bar, no dancefloor
+        - Back room: Large (holds 70 people) with small bar and remainder is dancefloor
+- Went on a Saturday (2018/09/08)
+    - No cover
+    - From 12:30 to 12:40, waited in line.
+Went fast (about 15 people)
+    - From 12:40 to 1:40, back room is packed and can't really dance
+    - From 1:40 to 2:40, crowd lightened up and can dance in some spots.
+Ebbs and flows between crowded and heavily crowded
+    - At 2:15, there was a large influx of people.
+Likely due to other bars closing
+- $8 vodka sour

 ## Flash Factory
 - 1 floor
     - 1 medium room with medium bar